Norwegian campaign: Norwegian and Allied

 The Norwegian and Allied casualties of the Norwegian Campaign totalled around 6,602.
 The British lost 1,869 killed, wounded and missing on land and approximately 2,500 at sea, while the French and Polish lost 533 killed, wounded and missing.
 On the Norwegian side there were around 1,700 casualties, of whom 860 were killed.
 Some 400 Norwegian civilians were also killed, mostly in German bombing raids.
 Around 60 of the civilians killed were shot by German soldiers during the fighting in eastern Norway, many in summary executions.

 On the naval side of the Norwegian casualties, the Royal Norwegian Navy, fielding 121 mostly outdated ships at the outset of the German invasion, was virtually wiped out during the campaign.
 Only 15 warships, including a captured German fishing trawler, with some 600 men had managed to evacuate to the United Kingdom by the end of the fighting.
 The remaining Norwegian naval vessels were sunk in action, scuttled by their own crews, or captured by the Germans.
 Among the warships sunk in action during the campaign were two coastal defence ships and two destroyers.
 Seven torpedo boats were also sunk or scuttled, while the remaining ten were captured by the Germans.
 Only one of the nine Norwegian submarines managed to escape to the United Kingdom, the other eight being scuttled or captured.
 Some 50 captured Norwegian naval ships were over time pressed into service by the Kriegsmarine.

-The British lost one aircraft carrier, two cruisers, seven destroyers and a submarine but with their much larger fleet could absorb the losses to a much greater degree than Germany.
+The British lost one aircraft carrier, two cruisers, seven destroyers and a submarine but with their much larger fleet could absorb the losses to a much greater degree than Germany.HMS Vandyck was an Armed Boarding Vessel, she was a reserve ship during the Allied evacuation from Northern Norway in 1940, and was supposed to wait and see if there were any stragglers.
+Something went wrong with the last radio transmissions and she was left outside Andøya and did not show up when the last convoy left.
+Shortly afterwards she was found and bombed by FW200 Condor aircraft from KG40 on 10 June.